katielyzhou/lj-cdft-lmft/README.md

 # lj-cdft-lmft

-Code to train a WCA system and perform cDFT/LMFT of Lennard-Jones fluids (one-component and binary systems).
+Code to train a WCA system and perform neural LMFT of Lennard-Jones fluids (one-component and binary systems).

 Contains the following:
 * ```training```: Code and data for training a neural network for a one-component WCA system.